 This is an ambitious undertaking.
 We are calling for the development of school education policies and practices that foster inquisitiveness, informed, inquiry-led learning and critical thinking.
 IL – along with closely aligned concepts such as media literacy, digital literacy, news literacy and critical literacy – is an integral part of this desired outcome.
 We recognise that the school curriculum is not about to change quickly.
 We recognise too that the huge disruptions brought about by the COVID-19 pandemic mean that educationalists and teachers have their hands more than full right now.
 But we are living through a time of disruption, and perhaps this is the moment to start reflecting anew on the fundamentals of what we expect from school education.

-This initiative is just a starting point.
-In the first instance, we hope to attract the interest of organisations and individuals, from as many perspectives as possible, who share our concerns.
-We can then reflect on how we might best build our case, and make representations to policy-makers and others.
-For now, we are just asking like-minded parties to read the call for expressions of interest, which is attached below, along with the growing list of signatories; and on that basis, to decide whether to add their names.
+This initiative is a long-term endeavour.
+As things stand (March 2021) we have attracted the interest of a wide range of organisations and individuals, from as many perspectives as possible, who share our concerns.
+Some of these have indicated their willingness to help us take things forward, particularly with finding ways to build our case and make representations to policy-makers and others.
+By April 2021, we hope to have set out a mission statement and an outline plan for the coming months; we are also starting to work on the creation of a dedicated website.
+We would still be delighted if like-minded parties would read the call for expressions of interest, which is attached below, along with the growing list of signatories; and on that basis, decide whether to add their names.

 Click here if you’d like to add your name as a signatory.

-If you have any questions, please do not hesitate to contact Stéphane Goldstein at email@example.com .
+If you have any questions, or if you would like to be further involved with the development of the initiative, please do not hesitate to contact Stéphane Goldstein at email@example.com .